What is organ and tissue donation?

 How many people need donated organs and tissue?

-There are currently more than 2,200 local residents and more than 92,000 people in the U.S. waiting for organ transplants (www.unos.org).
-Each year, approximately 6,000 people die waiting for an organ transplant that would have given them a second chance at life with their families.
+There are approximately more than 1,800 local residents and approximately 115,000 people in the U.S. waiting for organ transplants (www.unos.org).
+Each year, approximately 7,000 people die waiting for an organ transplant that would have given them a second chance at life with their families.
 In addition, each year hundreds of thousands of people benefit from donated tissue that is used for life-saving and reconstructive purposes.

 What organs and tissues may be donated?